allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 Note that tools such as Github, git and VSCode are not explicitly evaluated; however, this use is implicit in the successful completion of other outcomes and may be evaluated in certain exercises.

 As we go over these concepts, I will provide resources to give clarity on how you can incorporate them into your code.
 Everyone will receive ONE free point toward Python Fundamentals.

+### Automated Grading

+Note that most assignments in this course will be at least partly auto-graded using our in-house GatorGrade software.
+With in-class exercises, you can consider the GatorGrade results more or less accurate, with exceptions where the GatorGrade makes a mistake or where academic dishonesty is suspected.

+Labs, projects, discussions, and timed assessments may also be automatically graded, but in most cases the GatorGrade assessment should be considered preliminary.
+Especially in assignments that include written work, wait for the professor's evaluation before considering the grade solidified.

 ## Course Policies